Whiteheadcrab/Spring5-receipe-project/README.txt

-Aim : Create Application for providing receipts storage and receipts , as objects , manipulations
+Aim : Create Application for providing receipts storage and receipts , as objects , manipulations .
+Added posibility to create recipes using forms.

 Used Technology :
 Spring Boot : Including Web and Devtools,
 Thymeleaf ,
 H2 ,
 Maven ;